 It’s a small investment that can help you to avoid costly damages to your vehicle from collisions.
 Plus, they will improve your control in icy and snowy conditions.

-If you have any questions, you can seek advice from your trusted AARS technician or the auto experts at the CAA Car Care Centre at Regina Battery Depot.
+If you have any questions, you can seek advice from your trusted AARS technician or the experts at the CAA Battery Depot.
+Road Safety is our priority!

 Stay safe this winter and be prepared for Saskatchewan’s unpredictable weather.